1kunal1997/Minesweeper/README.md

 # Minesweeper
- High school Java project using JApplet
+ High school Java project using JApplet.
+Used to use appletviewer (deprecated with no replacement) to open the HTML file: